 \textbf{FM}.
 The cloud platform we used has provided some frequently used machine learning algorithms including FM.
 The tunable hyperparameters include learning rate $\in\{0.005, 0.01\}$ and coefficients of regularization $\in\{[0.001,0.001,0.001],[0.01,0.01,0.01]\}$.

 \textbf{Wide\&Deep}.
 It is implemented by ourselves according to \cite{cheng2016wide}.
-The tunable hyperparameters contain the hidden dimension of fully connected layers in the deep component $\in \{[512,256], [256,128], [128,64]\}$ and the embedding dimension of node representation $\in \{8,16\}$.
+The tunable hyperparameters contain the embedding dimension of node representation $\in \{8,16\}$ and the hidden dimension of fully connected layers in the deep component $\in \{[512,256], [256,128], [128,64]\}$.

 \textbf{AutoInt}.
 It is reproduced by using the source code\footnote{https://github.com/DeepGraphLearning/RecommenderSystems} published by ~\cite{song2019autoint}.
 The tunable hyperparameters contain the number of blocks $\in [2,3,4]$ and the number of attention heads $\in [2,4]$.
 The hidden dimension of interacting layers is set to 32 as suggested by the original paper and the embedding dimension of node representation $\in \{8,16\}$.